Graveflo/GraveSettings/docs/source/examples/building_a_formatter.rst

 .. note::

   Do not confuse the handler attribute of this ``CustomSerializer`` as the Handler that is is accessible from :py:class:`~grave_settings.formatter_settings.FormatterContext` through it's property ``handler``, truly belonging to :py:class:`~grave_settings.framestack_context.FrameStackContext`.
-The handler on ``CustomSerializer`` is part of the serialization process that decides a method handler for input types before they are passed through the user object Handler
+The handler on ``CustomSerializer`` is used like a fancy switch statement to decide which methods handle certain types.
+In some cases the handlers attached use the Handler on :py:class:`~grave_settings.framestack_context.FrameStackContext` in their method bodies.

 .. admonition:: Note [1]